dehvCurtis/dehvCurtis.github.io/Sandbox Buildouts/DevSecOps/DJJJT/djjjt.md

     - Username: `ubuntu`
     - Private Key: `<paste private key from above>`

-- Open `Jenkinsfile` in webapp repo
+- Open `Jenkinsfile` in GitHub webapp repo
-  - Add the following to the `Jenkinsfile` and commit so Jenkins will see the update
+  - Add the following to the `Jenkinsfile` [example](https://github.com/dehvCurtis/webapp_sample/blob/master/Jenkinsfile).
+Commit so Jenkins will see the update
 ```yaml
     stage ('Tomcat-Deploy') {
       steps {